Particular/docs.particular.net/Content/ServiceInsight/how-logging-works.md

 When launching ServiceInsight, you can see the Log Window.
 This window is like the Output window of your IDE and you can see some of the most important logs in the system without parsing log files and going through the usual hassles.

-To keep the number of logs minimal and relavant, the Log Window relates mostly to HTTP operations and calls to [ServiceControl](http://docs.particular.net/Search?q=ServiceControl), as due to nature of the HTTP operations (timeouts, network issues, etc.) they can cause the most confusion.
+To keep the number of logs minimal and relevant, the Log Window relates mostly to HTTP operations and calls to [ServiceControl](http://docs.particular.net/Search?q=ServiceControl), as due to nature of the HTTP operations (timeouts, network issues, etc.) they can cause the most confusion.

-You can see that we're logging all the HTTP communications with ServiceControl; the request being sent, the parameters, and the request/response headers are all logged.
+You can see that all the HTTP communications with ServiceControl are logged; the request being sent, the parameters, and the request/response headers.
 Also if a request to ServiceControl fails, you can see it in red in the Logs window.

 ![Log Window](008_logwindow.png)